 How Should I Vote?

 As Christians and citizens, voting is our choice.
-You may vote or not vote at your own discretion.
-And you should not let anyone pressure you to vote or not vote.
+You may vote or not at your own discretion.
+And you should not let anyone pressure you to vote or not.
 If it seems good and your conscience allows it, vote; if not, don’t.
 If you choose to vote, keep these suggestions in mind:

 First, consider all the issues.
 Many Christians consider only two issues: abortion and gay marriage.
 This is foolish because neither of these issues is going away.
 It is also foolish because there are many other issues facing our country.
 Your vote should be based on a consideration of all the relevant issues, not just these two.

 Second, promote the gospel.
 Many vote in order to advance their personal kingdoms.
 As Christians, we must vote to advance the kingdom of God.
-Which candidate offers a platform most conducive to the promotion of the gospel?
-Which candidate’s presidency will make our country likeliest to realize its need for Jesus?
+Which candidate’s platform is most conducive to promoting the gospel?
+It could be someone who promotes Christian values.
+Or it could be someone who is so unlike Jesus that our country realizes their need for Him.

 Why I Don’t Vote